dead-seeds/Course2/Semester1/OperatingSystems/Processes/Signal.md

 Signal - a method of asynchronous communication between [[Kernel]] and [[Process]]es.
 Signal to other [[Process]] can only be sent through the [[Kernel]].
 Signals can be sent by the [[Kernel]] to the [[Process]] or the whole [[Process group]].

 Every processor has lines of interrupt requests (IRQ, Interrupt ReQuest).
-When processor receives an interruption, it finishes processing of the current command and, instead of processing next command, handles the interruption.
+When processor receives an [[Interruption]], it finishes processing of the current command and, instead of processing next command, handles the [[Interruption]].
 With more details:
 * Processor saves PC and maybe some other registers
 * It gives control to the address of the _interrupt handler_ (this address is stored in the _***interrupt vector**_ table and every interruption has its own vector).